NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 In this expression, $\vec{E}_{\parallel}(\vec{r})$ is the component of $\vec{E}$ that is parallel to the surface, and $\varepsilon\vec{E}_{\perp}$ is the component of $\varepsilon\vec{E}$ that is perpendicular to the surface.
 These two components are guaranteed to be continuous across an interface between two isotropic dielectric materials.
 In this demonstration, $\partial\omega/\partial r$ is computed using this formula and the results are validated by comparing with the finite-difference approximation: $[\omega(r+\Delta r)-\omega(r)]/\Delta r$.

-There are three parts to the calculation: (1) find the resonant frequency of the unperturbed geometry using a broadband Gaussian source, (2) find the resonant mode profile of the unperturbed geometry using a narrowband source and from these fields compute the gradient via the perturbation-theory formula, and (3) find the resonant frequency of the perturbed geometry and from this compute the gradient using a finite-difference approximation.
+There are three parts to the calculation: (1) find the resonant frequency of the unperturbed geometry using a broadband Gaussian source, (2) find the resonant mode profile of the unperturbed geometry using a narrowband source and from these fields compute the gradient via the perturbation-theory formula, and (3) find the resonant frequency of the perturbed geometry and from this compute the gradient using the finite-difference approximation.
 The perturbation is applied only to the inner and outer ring radii.
 The ring width is constant.
 There are two types of modes which are computed in separate simulations using different source polarizations: parallel ($E_z$) and perpendicular ($H_z$) to the interface.

 The simulation script is in [examples/perturbation_theory.py](https://github.com/NanoComp/meep/blob/master/python/examples/perturbation_theory.py).
+The notebook is [examples/perturbation_theory.ipynb](https://nbviewer.jupyter.org/github/NanoComp/meep/blob/master/python/examples/perturbation_theory.ipynb).

 ```py
 import meep as mp